akumuli/Documentation/Protocol.md

 Akumuli protocol is based on [redis protocol](http://redis.io/topics/protocol).

 ### Writing
-To write data to akumuli you should specify timestamp (string or integer), value (string or bulk string) and id (integer or string).
+To write data to akumuli you should specify id (integer or string), timestamp (string or integer) and value (string or bulk string).

-Timestamp:
+Id can be an integer or string:
+- Integer id:
+  + _":112233\r\n"
+- String id should starts with parameter name and can contain list of key-value pairs separated by spaces:
+  + _"+balancers.host1.cpuload\r\n"_
+  + _"+network.loadavg host=postgres\r\n"_ parameter name is "network.loadavg" and key "host" is set to "postgres"

+Id should be followed by timestamp:
 - Integer timestamp:
   + _":1418224205\r\n"_
 - ISO 8601 encoded UTC date-time: